How DevOps Automates Cloud Deployments (Step-by-Step Guide for Modern Teams)

 • Terraform (Infrastructure as Code)

-• Kubernetes (EKS) (for container orchestration)
+• Kubernetes (EKS) (orchestration)

-3. Step 1: Provision Infrastructure with Terraform
+Step 1: Provision Infrastructure with Terraform

 provider "aws" {